naomijub/transistor/README.md

 All operations with Transistor start in the module `client` with `Crux::new("localhost", "3000")`.
 The struct `Crux` is responsabile for defining request `HeadersMap` and the request `URL`.
 The `URL` definition is required and it is done by the static function `new`, which receives as argument a `host` and a `port` and returns a `Crux` instance.
 To change `HeadersMap` info so that you can add `AUTHORIZATION` you can use the function `with_authorization` that receives as argument the authorization token and mutates the `Crux` instance.
 * `HeaderMap` already contains the header `Content-Type: application/edn`.

-Finally, to create a Crux Client the function `client` should be called.
+Finally, to create a Crux Client the function `<type>_client` should be called, for example `docker_client`.
 This function returns a struct that contains all possible implementarions to query Crux Docker.
 ```rust
 use transistor::client::Crux;